Muniswamy366/Notes/Redis.md

 Redis is fast — blazingly fast — because it's designed from the ground up to be a high-performance, low-latency, in-memory data store.
+#### Why is Redis so fast?

+    Redis is fast because it runs entirely in memory, avoids complex query processing, uses tight C-based data structures, and runs on a single-threaded event loop with minimal overhead.

+#### What Does "Single-Threaded" Mean in Redis?

+    Redis uses one thread to accept, process, and respond to commands.

+    This means no thread switching, no locks, and no race conditions.

+    Operations are processed one at a time, very quickly.

 1. In-Memory Storage (RAM)